tefra/xsdata/docs/codegen/wsdl_modeling.md

 The implementation is experimental and currently only **WSDL 1.1 and SOAP 1.1** bindings have been implemented.

-The code generator in addition to models derived from xml schemas will also generate dataclasses for messages and simple classes to describe the unique operations.
+In addition to models derived from XML schemas, the code generator also generates dataclasses for messages and simple classes to describe the unique operations.

-Make sure you install both cli and soap requirements.
+Make sure you install both the CLI and SOAP requirements.

 ```console
 $ pip install xsdata[cli,soap]